watty62/SOD/README.md

 - Moredun Research Institute
 - Office of the Queen's Printer for Scotland
 - Scottish Agricultural College
-- __ Scottish Fire & Rescue Service * __
+- Scottish Fire & Rescue Service __*__
 - Scottish Police Authority
 - Visiting Committees for Scottish Penal Establishments
 ---

 ### NHS Scotland
-In addition to the data below, NHS Scotland Information Services Devision they have some or all of their open data on the Statistics portal, above.
+In addition to the data below, NHS Scotland Information Services Division they have some or all of their open data on the Statistics portal, above.

 | Organisation      | URL       | Datasets| Change| Type |
 | :------------- |:-------------|:------:|:------:|:------:|